Testing the Ouya USB ports.

 The readings were interesting because I expected the EXT4 partition to do much better.
 I feel it may have actually been hindered by the fact that it accesses once every few seconds all of the time possibly checking INode data but I am not too sure.
 Either way, the FAT32 is what won out on the tests between both of my USB Sticks.
 It sticks.
 I personally use EXT4 and will continue to do so because of it's stability and ability to handle large files.

 Another thing I found interesting is the Internal Memory of the Ouya and how it rated.
 Where it gave an excellent rating of 34-35MB/s it's the ability to write data is abysmal to say the very least.
 Once again, writing data to the Ouya is nowhere near as important as reading as beyond installing apps and saving profiles, writing is at a minimum on the Ouya.

-Mounting more then one Ouya USB storage device.
+Mounting more than one Ouya USB storage device.

-As of this time in the documentation the Ouya can only auto-mount one device at a time. plugging in additional storage technically should be possible via shell in ADB but it does not mount such things automatically.
+As of this time in the documentation, the Ouya can only auto-mount one device at a time. plugging in additional storage technically should be possible via a shell in ADB but it does not mount such things automatically.